Hesed House/Public Action to Deliver Shelter

 To this end, Our Lady of Mercy PADS/Hesed House Ministry partners with Hesed House in Aurora to provide the following meals, supplies, volunteers, and unconditional hospitality to their guests:

-2. Prepare, cook and deliver breakfast on the first Wednesday of each month (comprising 144 breakfast sandwiches, yogurt, orange juice, and coffee).
+2. Prepare, cook and deliver breakfast on the first Wednesday of each month (comprising 184 breakfast sandwiches, yogurt, orange juice, coffee, tea).

-3. Pack and deliver 100 bagged lunches for use on the first Wednesday of each month (each bagged lunch contains a deli sandwich, granola bar, fruit, and bag of cookies & chips)
+3. Pack and deliver 120 bagged lunches for use on the first Wednesday of each month (each bagged lunch includes either a turkey, ham, or PB&J sandwich, a granola bar, a fruit, cookies & a bag of chips)

 If you wish to participate in this important mission of mercy, there are 3 ways to help:

 1. Volunteer – give the gift of your time, energy, and grace.
-This ministry is supported by selfless and caring volunteers who live out their faith by committing their time, energy, and resources to feed the hungry.
+This ministry is supported by selfless and caring volunteers (18 years and up) who live out their faith by committing their time, energy, and hospitality to feed the hungry.

 2. Donate items listed on the PAD/Hesed House board, displayed in the Atrium (Door B Entrance).
 All donations must be dropped off at the weekend Masses before the first Tuesday of each month.
 To learn more, please refer to the FAQS on PADS/Hesed House Board below.